Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Optimal Bounds under Zeroth-Order Moment Constraints

 In general, the supremum of a sum of functions does not equal the sum of their suprema, nor does the infimum distribute over summation.
 However, Proposition~\ref{prop:suminf} in Appendix~\ref{sec:thm} establishes that, for the particular structure of Eq.~\eqref{eq:opt}, the supremum and infimum do commute with the summation.
-Thus,
+Combining this result with the known zeroth moments $M_{i,j,0}$ from Eq.~\eqref{eq:infset0}, we obtain